fen0dev/CV-Sender/README.md

 # INFO
 This is a simple python code that saves time when it comes to applying to different jobs.
-You'll have to configure the SSL server with your email account.
+You'll have to configure the SSL server with your email account and change the subject/body of the email within the script.
 Make sure that the credentials are correct.
 I would suggest to try it out first on yourself and then use it for its purpose.

 # UPDATES
 I will update the code and make it better soon :-) Hope it's useful and you like it.